 VA Pension benefits can be extremely helpful in paying for an elder's assisted living facility (ALF).
-ALFs typically cost from $2,000 to $6,000 per month and VA Pension benefits can be up to $2,127/m for married veterans and up to $1,153/m for the surviving spouse of a wartime veteran.
+ALFs typically cost from $2,000 to $6,000 per month and VA Pension benefits can be up to $2,266/m for married veterans and up to $1,228/m for the surviving spouse of a wartime veteran (2020).
 Pension benefits can be the difference between a good assisted living facility or a nursing home, among other possibilities.

 Aid and Attendance and Activities of Daily Living

-When looking for Aid and Attendance to pay for all of the ALF cost (including room and board), the applicant will need assistance with 2 of the 5 activities of daily living.
-Before 2012, VA staff were inconsistently awarding Aid and Attendance benefits across the country.
-In 2012, the VA wrote an opinion letter on awarding Aid and Attendance that was very helpful to those looking for help.
-The letter basically said that in order to have the entire assited living monthly rent be counted as an unreimbursed medical expense, the applicant will need help with 2 of the 5 activities of daily living ("ADLs").
-As defined in VA regulations, ADLs are basic self-care and includes
+When looking for Aid and Attendance to pay for all of the ALF and independent living costs (including room and board), the applicant will need assistance with 2 of the 5 activities of daily living (ADL).
+As defined in VA regulations, ADLs are basic self-care and includes:

 - bathing or showering;